-- 1. Each shipment must be checked BEFORE unloading at jobsite.
-Note any damage to crate, pallets and formliner on the freight line's delivery ticket.
-No claims for damage can be made without a signed and documented delivery ticket. - 2.
-Protect formliners from exposure to UV rays and/or freezing temperatures.
+- 1. Each shipment must be checked BEFORE signing and accepting any delivery at the jobsite.
+Note any damage to the crates, pallets, and formliners on the freight line's carriers Bill of Lading (BOL).
+No claims for damage can be made without a signed and documented delivery ticket / BOL.
+Please refer to Scott System's terms and conditions for more details. - 2.
+Protect formliners from excess exposure to ultraviolet (UV) rays and freezing temperatures.
 Indoor storage is recommended.
+When proper storage is not available, covering formliners with a tarpaulin (tarp) or black plastic is recommended.
 Store and use formliners at temperatures between 40 degrees F and 140 degrees F. - 3.
-Elastomeric formliners will expand or shrink in hot or cold temperatures.
-Verify lines and levels of formwork and formliner patterns are within allowable tolerances. - 4.
+Verify lines and levels of formwork and formliner patterns are within allowable tolerances before use. - 4.
 A release agent must be applied to formliners prior to use with concrete.
 Use only approved release agent, Scott Lease 440, or Cresset 880.
-No equals are accepted. - 5.
-Thoroughly vibrate concrete to achieve consolidation and minimize voids.
+No equals are accepted. - Thoroughly vibrate concrete to achieve consolidation and minimize voids.
 Internally vibrate into previous lift to avoid lift lines.
 Avoid vibrator contact with the formliner. - 6.
 Remove/strip formliners from concrete within 24 hours after concrete placement if acceptable.
-The form can be replaced back onto the wall for the concrete curing specifications, but the initial strip needs to be within 24 hours. - 7.
-Proper cleaning and storage of formliners is required to obtain acceptable results.
-Prevent matrix buildup on the liner surface.
-Scrub the liner surface with a stiff bristle scrub brush dipped repeatedly in one of the approved release agents.
-All excess release agent shall be blown or wiped off before the form and liner is placed back into service. - 8.
-Elastomeric formliners comply with HCLP test and may be disposed of in landfills.
+The form can be replaced back onto the wall for the concrete curing specifications, but the initial strip is recommended to be within the first 24 hours of the pour. - 7.
+Proper cleaning and storage of formliners is required to obtain optimal results.
+All excess release agent should be blown or wiped off before the form and liner are placed back into service. - 8.
+Elastomeric formliners comply with toxic characteristic leaching procedure (TCLP) test and may be disposed of in landfills.